Spanning and Splitting: Integer Semidefinite Programming for the Quadratic Minimum Spanning Tree Problem: DNN relaxation

 \section{DNN relaxation}

-Here, we derive two doubly nonnegative relaxations for the QMSTP {and show that these relaxations are not strictly feasible.
-We apply facial reduction in order to derive facially reduced equivalent formulations.}
+Here, we derive two doubly nonnegative relaxations for the QMSTP and show that these relaxations are not strictly feasible.
+We apply facial reduction in order to derive facially reduced equivalent formulations.
+We emphasize that the relaxations introduced here are not the strongest QMSTP relaxations in the literature.
+In fact, the SDP relaxation of~\cite{GUIMARAES202046} is theoretically stronger.
+However, in anticipation of the algorithm for solving our relaxations, see Section~\ref{Sec:PRSM}, we aim at relaxations that are both strong and tractable to solve in order to balance the quality of the bound and the efficiency of computing it.

 {Starting from the formulation~\eqref{eq:integer-sdp1}, we introduce a vector~$y$ that is equal to the diagonal of the matrix variable $Y$.} We drop the linear matrix inequality~\eqref{subeq:integer-sdp1:lmi2}, and relax the constraint $X \in \mathcal F$, see \eqref{subeq:integer-sdp1:Xadjacency}, to $\ones^\top y = n - 1$.
 Furthermore, we add the constraint $Y \ones = (n-1) y$ that can be derived from~\eqref{eq:integer-sdp1}.
 Additionally, we impose nonnegativity constraints on the matrix variable, and obtain the following DNN relaxation: